 Sample Leave of Absence Letters | How to Write (Examples)

 As an employee, there may come a point when you may need to take extra time off from work.
-Whether it is because of a personal or health reason, you need to ensure that your request is done in writing.
+Whether it is for a personal or health reason, you need to ensure that your request is done in writing.
 The letter for such a purpose is known as a leave of absence letter from work.

 In addition, ensure that you document your plea to make it easier for your employer or manager to understand its purpose.
 With this letter, you will be able to seek permission to be absent from work and inform your employer of the reasons behind making this request.
 This will ensure that you maintain your working relationship with your employer.